 In the meantime, hope you are having a fantastic Christmas break and all the best for the New Year.

-After finishing my NMC course in 2006, I studied a Bachelors Degree in Film Management at the Lithuania Academy of Music and Theatre.
+After finishing my National Media College course in 2006, I studied a Bachelors Degree in Film Management at the Lithuania Academy of Music and Theatre.
 My final diploma work result was 10/10.

 Big thank you to NMC for giving me a great start!